Creating Community | Offering Choice | Supporting Connection

 Certified Nurse Midwives (CNM) are advanced practice registered nurses who have additional specialized education and training in hospital Midwifery and are licensed by the Nursing Board.
 Once licensed, CNMs can support women at home, birth centers or the hospital.
 Los Angeles has some great CNMs working in various settings.
 There are group midwifery practices at UCLA, California Hospital, USC County Hospital and Good Samaritan Hospital, an individual hospital midwifery practice run by Debbie Frank and quite a few CNMs who also work as Home Birth Midwives.

 California Licensed Midwives (LM) are also Certified Professional Midwives (CPM), because you can not become a LM in California unless you are also a CPM.
 LMs are licensed by the California Medical Board and have learned a specific skill set through extensive hands on training in low-risk pregnancy and childbirth in an out of a hospital setting.
 This hands on experience combined with studies from a MEAC Accredited School allows LMs to safely monitor and support laboring women and emerging babies at home, in a birth center and even in water.
+Also, LMs do not need to work with a supervising physician.
+Here at GraceFull we work in close relationship with quite a few doctors who we collaborate with on patient care in a mutually respectful relationship.

 The issue with this questions is that it assumes that “non-homebirths” are the safety standard, and the truth is that there are actually no studies that say that a in hospital birth is more safe than an out of hospital births.
 There are; however, two interesting studies on the subject.
 The first one is on birth center birth that came out in Jan/Feb 2013 and states: “One of the most important findings of this study was that more than 9 out of 10 women (94%) who entered labor planning a birth center birth achieved a vaginal birth.
 In other words, the C-section rate for low-risk women who chose to give birth at a birth center was only 6%—compared to the U.S. C-section rate of 27% for low-risk women.
 This means that the C-section rate for women in birth centers is more than 4 times lower than what is seen among low-risk women in the U.S.” – Journal of Midwifery & Women’s Health, Outcome s of Care in Birth Centers: Demonstration of a Durable Model.
 Another study that came out in August 2009 from Canada says, “Planned home birth attended by a registered midwife was associated with very low and comparable rates of perinatal death and reduced rates of obstetric interventions and other adverse perinatal outcomes compared with planned hospital birth attended by a midwife or physician.” - CMAJ August 2009.
 If mom is having a pregnancy that is considered low-risk, then it is very safe to have the baby at home.
 Even though a birth outside of a hospital is safe, it might not feel safe for everyone, so please do your research and find out what feels safest for you and your partner.
 Here are a few links to get you started: Homebirth, by Henci Goer at ivillage, The Cochrane Review, MANA, Citizens for Midwifery, An Article in the BBC News, CAM (California Association of Midwives).
 American Association of Birth Centers and Home Birth Reference Site.